By Diana Simeon

 A new report by the Pew Research Center offers an up-close look at the ways technology is impacting the romantic lives of teenagers.

 - About 8 percent of teenagers have met a romantic partner online, typically on social media.

 - About 10 percent of teenagers admit to sending “sexy” pictures or videos.

 So, what does flirting look like on, say, Instagram or Twitter?
-Typically, it includes friending or following a crush, then liking and otherwise interacting with a crush’s posts or status updates — often frequently.
+Typically, it includes friending or following a crush.
+Next, liking and otherwise interacting with a crush’s posts or status updates—often frequently.

-Teenagers also send flirtatious messages — including flirtatious photos and videos — share funny or interesting content with a crush, or assemble music playlists (kinda like those mixed tapes we had back in the day).
+Teenagers also send flirtatious messages, including flirtatious photos and videos.
+They may share funny or interesting content with a crush.
+Or assemble music playlists (kinda like those mixed tapes we had back in the day).

 But while much of this behavior is harmless, even sweet and beneficial, the report also revealed some downsides.

-- While social media can help teenagers feel closer to romantic interest, it can also cause jealousy (much like it can in the non-romantic realm).
+- Social media can help teenagers feel closer to romantic interest.
+But it can also cause jealousy (much like it can in the non-romantic realm).

 - And, unfortunately, after a relationship ends, some teenagers may be harassed via technology.
 About 20 percent of dating teenagers in the study “had a partner use the internet or a cellphone to call them names, put them down or say really mean things to them.”

 Diana Simeon is managing editor of Your Teen Magazine.